 - (A) Spicules.

-- (B) Arrangement of spicules, &c.
+- (B) Arrangement of Spicules, etc.

-- (c) Spongin.
+- (C) Spongin.

-(A) Spicules.-It may be safely stated that there are megascleres and microscleres in this sponge.
-The megascleres consist of amphistrongyla and amphitornota, which are for the most part thickly covered with small spines.
-In addition to these there are a few smooth or sparsely spined amphioxea (Pl.
-38, fig. 10, a, f, g, h-l, and o-q).
-A few irregularly shaped spicules, which appear to be the result of fusion, are present (Pl.
-38, fig. 10, m).
+(A) SPICULES.-It may be safely stated that there are megascleres and microscleres in this sponge.
+The megascleres consist of amphistrongyla and amphitomota, which are, for the most part, thickly covered with small spines.
+In addition to these there are a few smooth or sparsely-spined amphioxea (Fig. 3-b.).
 The microscleres are much slenderer than the megascleres, though they almost equal them in length.
-They are always smooth and slightly curved (Pl.
-38, fig. 10, m).
+They are always smooth and slightly curved (Fig. 3-a.).

-(B) The General Arrangement.-The arrangement of the spicules does not differ materially from that already described in Spongilla moorei.
-The spiny amphistrongyla and amphitornota, together with a few smooth or sparsely spined amphioxea, are arranged with their axes parallel to one another to form the skeletal fibres.
+(B) THE GENERAL ARRANGEMENT.-The arrangement of the spicules does not differ materially from that already described in Spongilla moorei.
+The spiny amphistrongyla and amphitornota, together with a few smooth or sparsely-spined amphioxea, are arranged with their axes parallel to one another to form the skeletal fibres.
 These divide and again reunite, producing an arrangement which is usually described as being reticulate.
 The fibres are connected together in many places by spicules which bridge over the intermediate spaces.
 These spicules are the largest in the whole sponge, as a rule, as was found to be the case in Spongilla moorei.
 In addition to these there are many spicules, both spiny and smooth, which appear to lie about more or less freely in the tissues.
 The slender microscleres are nowhere connected with the fibres, but lie absolutely free in the tissues.

-(c) The Spongin.-The spongin is not so highly developed in Spongilla tanganyikæ as in Spongilla moorei.
-The former, therefore, in this respect resembles more closely the ordinary species of the Spongillidæ than the latter appears to do.
+(C) THE SPONGIN.-The spongin is not so highly developed in Spongilla tanganyikæ as in Spongilla moorei.
+The former, therefore, in this respect resembles more closely the ordinary species of Spongillidæ than the latter appears to do.
 The spongin does not appear to extend to the surface, and the layer which covers the fibres is correspondingly thin.
-The greater development of spongin occurs at the points where the fibres branch or reunite, and at the places where the connecting spicules penetrate the fibres.
+The greater development of spongin occurs at points where the fibres branch or reunite, and at the places where the connecting spicules penetrate the fibres.

-2. The Gemmule.-Though there was but a small piece of this sponge it happened to contain several gemmules.
-These are devoid of special spicules, but are surrounded by the ordinary skeletal spicules and the microscleres.
-They possess a thin coat as in Spongilla moorei, and are spherical and of small size.
-As regards their cellular contents they present the ordinary characters of the Spongillid gemmule.
+(2) THE GEMMULE.-Though there was but a small piece of this sponge, it happened to contain several gemmules.
+These are devoid of spicules, but are surrounded by the ordinary skeletal spicules and the microscleres; they possess a thin coat, as in Spongilla moorei, and are spherical and of small size.
+As regards their cellular contents, they present the ordinary characters of the Spongillid gemmule.